 Of course, another way to look at these forecasts is to place them into context against the industry itself.
 It's clear from the latest estimates that Chimerix's rate of growth is expected to accelerate meaningfully, with the forecast 45% revenue growth noticeably faster than its historical growth of 6.9% p.a. over the past five years.
 Compare this with other companies in the same industry, which are forecast to grow their revenue 20% next year.
 Factoring in the forecast acceleration in revenue, it's pretty clear that Chimerix is expected to grow much faster than its industry.

 The Bottom Line

-With that said, the long-term trajectory of the company's earnings is a lot more important than next year.
-We have estimates - from multiple Ardelyx analysts - going out to 2025, and you can see them free on our platform here.
+Even so, the longer term trajectory of the business is much more important for the value creation of shareholders.
+We have analyst estimates for Chimerix going out as far as 2024, and you can see them free on our platform here.

 Another way to search for interesting companies that could be reaching an inflection point is to track whether management are buying or selling, with our free list of growing companies that insiders are buying.